alanreidt/range-slider-component/README.md

 }
 ```

-Slider will take all free space up — it has a `width` or a `height` equal to `100%`, depending on orientation.
+Slider will take all free space up — it has `width` or `height` equal to `100%`, depending on orientation.

 ## Documentation

 ### API
 *Slider object*, which localized in the `src/Slider.js` file is dedicated as *Slider API Unit*.

-Use its methods to interact with Slider entity.
+Use its methods to interact with a Slider instance.

 #### create method
 See [Slider API wrapper object](./src/Slider.js).